elvindesouza/elvindesouza.github.io/src/about/about.md

 ## CyberOps Associate

 CyberOps Associate v1.0 covers knowledge and skills needed to successfully handle the tasks, duties, and responsibilities of an associate-level Security Analyst working in a Security Operations Center (SOC).

-Upon completion of the CyberOps Associate v1.0 course, students will be able to perform the following tasks:

     Install virtual machines to create a safe environment for implementing and analyzing cybersecurity threat events.
     Explain the role of the Cybersecurity Operations Analyst in the enterprise.